rmrector/script.artwork.beef/src/content/usage/settings.md

 Set the **personal** API for fanart.tv, which reduces the delay for new artwork results from fanart.tv.
 This is the API key that individual users of Artwork Beef (and other apps like it) should register for.
+Artwork Beef cannot tell you if this is entered incorrectly, so please double check it.

 #### "Include detailed per item changes in the report"